Raj675592/ICS1/README.md

 - **Responsive Design**: Ensures usability on various screen sizes.
 - **Footer Section**: Displays copyright information.

+## NOTE: Only MTH111 Course is now completely accessible.
+Don't try to open other course.

 ## Technologies Used

 - **HTML**: Structuring the webpage.